-The Stateless Dignity team comprises a small but highly motivated group dedicated to advancing the rights of the stateless and refugees/displaced persons, to advocating for their safety and human dignity, and to accurately depicting their lives and experiences to empower them, amplify their voices, and strengthen the global human bond.
+As a young organization, Stateless Dignity’s team comprises a small but highly motivated group dedicated to advancing the rights of the stateless and refugees/displaced persons, to advocating for their safety and dignified treatment, and to accurately depicting their lives and experiences to empower them, amplify their voices—and ultimately, to strengthen the global human bond.

-Stateless Dignity does not currently have any staff positions available, but we hope to in the future, so please do keep in touch and check back.
-In the meantime, we welcome interns, fellows, and volunteers, as well as other voluntary contributions: be they photography, writing, news tips, or other submissions.
-To join our internship, fellowship, or volunteer programs, please see our Opportunities.
+Stateless Dignity does not currently have any staff positions available, but we hope to in the future, so please do check back and keep in touch.
+In the meantime, we welcome interns, fellows, and volunteers, as well as other voluntary contributions, such as photography, writing, news tips, or other submissions.
+If you are interested in joining our team, please see our internship, fellowship, volunteer, and other Opportunities.

 Finally, if you would like to see our staff and programming grow—and, ideally, establish new programs to support other stateless groups—we ask you to please consider donating.